 2.5.
 The winner of each Divisional Pennant Final is presented with the Divisional Pennant Flag.

 3.1 The Pennant is open to Metropolitan and Regional Golf Clubs who are members of Golf NSW, where positions in the Final Draw are available.

 3.2.
 All Golf Clubs that participated in 2020 will be invited to take part in the 2021 competition.

 4. Player Eligibility

-4.1 A player is eligible for the Master Pennant if he is:
+4.1 A player is eligible for the Master Pennant if he or she are:

 b.
-Is a financial member of the club they are representing in a category of membership that allows
+A financial member of the club they are representing in a category of membership that allows

 them to maintain a Golf Australia handicap for the club.
 The player must remain a financial